 How much time do you need?

 São Miguel is the biggest island in the Azores with a long list of really nice places to visit.
 With so many extraordinary things to do in São Miguel, it is best to plan enough time on the island.
 As a minimum, you need 3-4 days in Sao Miguel.
 That will give you just enough time to see all the ‘musts’.

 However, we suggest staying for at least a week in Sao Miguel to explore both, Eastern as well as Western sides of the island.
 That way, you will have 3 days to spread equally about both sides of the island and still be left with one day to ensure laid-back arrival and relaxed departure.

 Where to stay in São Miguel depends on how much time you have, whether you are planning to rent a car, and if you prefer to stay in one place or choose two different bases for exploring the island.

 If you have about a week and prefer to stay in two different locations, we suggest spending 3-4 days in the east, and 3-4 days in the west.
 For the eastern side, we recommend Furnas (Terra Nostra Garden Hotel is a great choice there).
-Whereas Ponta Delgada town is a good base for the western part.
+Whereas Ponta Delgada town or the Ribeira Grande area is a good base for the western part.

 Is São Miguel worth it?